conwetlab/ckanext-wirecloud_view/README.md

     sudo service apache2 graceful
     ```

 ## Development Installation

-To install ckanext-wirecloudview for development, activate your CKAN virtualenv and
+To install ckanext-wirecloud_view for development, activate your CKAN virtualenv and
 do:

 ```